AER-RC/CLBLM/README.md

 3. **Radiance Derivatives (Jacobians)**

 CLBLM features a straighforward setup for Jacobians, in which Jacobians can be output directly from a single CLBLM run.
 In the clblm_config.json input file, set clblm_out to jacobians and specify which jacobians you want to run.
-See the CLBLM example package and instructions for more details.
+For example,
 ```
 "clblm-out":               {"convolved jacobians":"clblm_out/jacobian.nc","jacobian-list": ["T","H2O","Tskin","emis"]}
 ```
+See the CLBLM example package and instructions for more details.

 4. **Is it possible to scale the profile of one or more species?**